There are few choices in life as significant and monumental as your decision to join the military.

 You may enlist in a qualifying branch A) with or without a degree as an enlisted soldier or B) as an officer.

-Recruits that already have a bachelor’s degree yet still prefer to join as enlisted automatically start with the ranking of E-4.
+Recruits that already have a bachelor’s degree but still prefer to join as enlisted automatically start with the ranking of E-4, depending on the branch.

-The starting salary for most E-4 military jobs is approximately $2,200 per month.
+The starting salary for an E-4 with less than two years in service is about $2,500 per month.

 However, you can earn a higher salary by considering joining the military at 30 as an officer.